Skip subnavigation and go to article content

 Please read the application instructions below very carefully.

 The UC Berkeley Graduate application must be submitted by December 4 at 8:59pm PST to be considered for admission and awards (no separate application process is necessary for award consideration).
 Late applications will not be accepted.
-More information on dates and deadlines is available here.

 Complete an online application to the UC Berkeley Graduate Division and submit the following items: